 Encouragingly, 53 universities of the 105 that responded came back with three positive notes on the questions we asked.

 Among these, Bournemouth has the most on-site installations, featuring solar panels, a biomass boiler, three ground source heat pumps and two rainwater harvesting systems.
 Similarly, King’s College London has solar panels, heating and a ground source heat pump.
-Manchester Metropolitan University is the only respondent to feature borehole cooling, and had also installed a number of other renewable installations.
+Manchester Metropolitan University and University College London are the only two respondents to feature borehole cooling, and a number of other renewable installations.

 In terms of percentage of Russell Group universities in this tier, there are twelve universities in total.
 Cardiff, Durham, KCL, UCL, Bristol, Edinburgh, Exeter, Liverpool, Nottingham, Liverpool, Oxford, Sheffield and Warwick.
 Not all universities in the group responded by the time of publication, whilst only Queen Mary’s London failed to gain three ticks from responding institutions.